xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

 ### 6) [Generate proper x64 code for `initobj` opcode for class](https://github.com/xoofx/coreclr/commit/48a3840b0f006f50f8d03b31e258004b3a25bb90)

 This commit is mostly dealing with generating proper code for the `initobj` keyword.
-The change mostly consist in shifting the current address loaded for `initobj` (recall above the `ldloca.s`), as it is pointing to the start of the object (including the methodtable pointer), but we don't want the `initobj` to clear this methodtable that is setup just once at the prolog of the method.
-So in the case of a `initobj` performed on a class on stack, we are shifting by a pointer size the start of the zeroing.
+The changes mostly consist in shifting the current address loaded from the shadow variable to feed `initobj` (recall above the `ldloca.s`), as it is pointing to the start of the object (including the methodtable pointer), but we don't want the `initobj` generated code to clear this methodtable that is setup just once at the prolog of the method.
+So in the case of a `initobj` performed on a class on stack, we are shifting by a pointer size the start where things are zeroed (and we decrease of course the size of the data to zeroed)

 ### 7) [Use `JIT_CheckedWriteBarrier` instead of `JIT_WriteBarrier`](https://github.com/xoofx/coreclr/commit/e16f85f350ad43ee490d92cbbd658a148ab3e68a)

 This was my last commit in order to get something working correctly with the GC.
-The JIT_CheckedWriteBarrier is basically a small shell around the regular [WriteBarrier](http://www.iecc.com/gclist/GC-algorithms.html) (a write barrier is used in the context of generational GC: whenever an object is stored in the field of another object, the write barrier allow to store somewhere in a cardtable the reference to the object that is receiving the reference source object in order to quickly identify which object should be scan - the object receiver - and which source object is most likely to be promoted - in case of the gen0 allocation)
+The `JIT_CheckedWriteBarrier` is basically a small shell around the regular [WriteBarrier](http://www.iecc.com/gclist/GC-algorithms.html) (a write barrier is used in the context of generational GC: whenever an object is stored in the field of another object, the write barrier allow to store somewhere in a cardtable the reference to the object that is receiving the reference source object in order to quickly identify which object should be scan - the object receiver - and which source object is most likely to be promoted - in case of the gen0 allocation)

-The code of the CheckedWriteBarrier is:
+The code of the `JIT_CheckedWriteBarrier` is:

 ```
 LEAF_ENTRY JIT_CheckedWriteBarrier, _TEXT